 - 3 tablespoons olive oil, plus more for serving

 - 1 tablespoon red wine vinegar, or fresh lemon juice

 FOR THE ROASTED GARLIC:

 - Break up a small head of garlic into individual cloves [with the outer skin intact] and place them on to a sheet of aluminum foil.
-Drizzle with a little olive oil, then fold up the sides of the foil like a purse, and place onto to the middle rack of your preheated 400° oven and roast for 20-25 minutes.
+Drizzle with a little olive oil, then fold up the sides of the foil like a purse, and place onto to the middle rack of your preheated oven and roast for 20-25 minutes or longer depending on size.
 Remove and let cool until safe enough to peel off the outer skin of each clove.